bdwashbu/ScalaAsm/README.md

 Scala x86
 ========
-#### A Modern x86 Assembler written in Scala
+#### A Modern x86 Assembler/Linker written in Scala

 * Have you ever wanted to design your own programming language?

-* Have you ever wondered how executable files work?
+* Have you ever wondered how executable files work on windows?

-* Perhaps you've wanted to learn x86/assembly?
+* Perhaps you've wanted to learn assembly/x86?

-You can learn all these things and more from Scala x86.
+Scala x86 is a collaboration of all these concepts.
 Scala x86 can assemble x86 code as well as link this into a portable executable (PE) file for execution on windows 32 or 64-bit platforms.

 #### Implementing x86

-Many shareholders, most notably Intel, have developed x86 over decades and it has grown into a very large instruction set.
+Many shareholders, mainly Intel, have developed x86 over decades and it has grown into a very large instruction set.
 There are hundreds of instructions, and each instruction could have upwards of 20 different types of inputs!
 To put this into programming terms - each instruction could be overloaded many, many times.
 This means there are possibly 10+ thousand instructions needing to be implemented if you want to be thorough.
 The Intel x86 spec is 3300 pages, after all.

-For the implementers, Scala x86 strives to make the process of defining instructions as easy as possible.
+For the implementers, Scala x86 strives to make the process of defining instructions as easy and simple as possible.
 It was designed for this.
-It also resembles the Intel specification at all times, especially when it comes to terminology.
+It resembles the Intel specification at all times - especially when it comes to terminology.
 When you have thousands of definitions like this, strong type safety and consise notation help reduce the chance of errors.
 Scala x86 provides this, which is useful because there are still thousands of instructions that have yet to be implemented.

 For the users, Scala x86 offers compile-time safety.
 If bad operand types are passed into an instruction the Scala compiler will see this and flag an error, using type classes.